nicolelun/my-portfolio/_art-portfolio/window/window.md

 ---

 <!-- The real and the fake comingle in this site-specific video installation.
 Originally inspired by the book _A Hologram for the King_, it explores the relationship between allure and illusion&mdash;promise and fantasy. -->
-In search of the real, a failed escape.
+A failed escape in search of the real.

-Originally designed as an art installation.
 Inspired by the book _A Hologram for the King_.
+Made as an art installation.